-- Keep your vehicle in good shape.
+Keep your vehicle in good shape.
 Check all fluid levels and also the brakes, tires, cooling system, and transmission.
-These parts can work hard on mountain roads. - Know how to go down hills.
-The most important thing to know is this: let your engine do some of the slowing down.
-Shift to a lower gear when you go down a steep or long hill.
+These parts can work hard on mountain roads.

 If you do not shift down, your brakes could get so hot that they would not work well.
 You would then have poor braking or even none going down a hill.
 You could crash.
 Shift down to let your engine assist your brakes on a steep downhill slope.